jjabakker/GlycoPaint-Pipeline/doc/Paint_Pipeline_Documentation.md

 - In the 'Defaults' directory, a 'Paint.json' holds the parameters that are used by the various components of the Paint pipeline.
 For regular use, parameters do not need to be changed, but the option to change is provided (but requires detailed insight into the pipeline's operation).
 The parameters are explained in the next section.

 - In the 'Logger' directory, the system writes log files, that provide information about the progress of operations in the pipeline, and if any difficulties are encountered.
-The log files can be statically viewed with a regular text editor or dynamically with the MacOS Console application.
+The log files can be statically viewed with a regular text editor or dynamically with the macOS Console application.

 # Structure of Generate Squares